-PLACEMENT: Students are placed in programs based on their request, their academic plan, their individual needs, and as a result of what information they provide in their application.
-Additionally, WU may have program restrictions or budgetary restrictions based on number of interested students and our experience with programs and what works best for a student's circumstances.
+PLACEMENT: Students are placed in programs based on their request, their academic plan, their individual needs, information they provide in their application, according to any program limits, plus our experience with programs and what works best for a student's circumstances.
 There are "Selection Criteria" that not all students meet.
-It is unusual for the Committee to go back to a student to ask them to add anything to the application so it is important that students are putting in their best effort in their application.
+It is unusual for the Committee to go back to a student to ask for additional information so it is important that students are putting in their best effort in their application.

 ACCEPT / COMMIT: mid-February to early March, students commit to participate, complete agreements, and pay deposits.

 PREDEPARTURE Period - time between commitment and departure.
 This occurs almost entirely in the semester prior to their program.
 Exact timing depends on timing of program start, communication of program details by host university/program with OIE, and extent of visa preparation required.

-- Initial activity: Fulfil obligations with Willamette University.
+- Initial activity: Fulfill obligations with Willamette University.
 Complete online forms and attend required group sessions.
 For site-specific group meetings, students benefit from the group setting to learn from each others' questions and concerns.
-There are usually only a few groups with more than 4-5 people.
+Most groups are 4 or fewer people.

 - Next: Individual programs have unique processes that involve some or all of the following: registration/enrollment or application; enrolling in courses; identifying housing; getting a visa; purchasing airfare, making deposits to the program; tracking that all WU requirements and program requirements are met.